chinoio/chino-java/README.md

 ## Setup

+### Build with Maven
-If you're using **Maven**, then edit your project's "pom.xml" and add this:
+Edit your project's "pom.xml" and add this:

 ```xml
 <repositories>